changun/CollMetric/README.md

 * Allows the exploitation of item features (e.g. tags, text, image features).
 * Outperforms state-of-the-art recommendation algorithms on a wide range of tasks
 * Enjoys an extremely efficient Top-K search using Fast KNN algorithms.

+# Utility Features
+* Parallel negative sampler that can sample the user-item pairs when the model is being trained on GPU
+* Fast recall evaluation based on Tensorflow

 # Requirements
  * python3
  * tensorflow